tnagagowtham/accident-prevention-model-for-hill-roads/README.md

-# 🛣️ Hardware-Based Accident Prevention Concept Model for Hill Road
+# 🛣️ Hardware-Based Accident Prevention Concept Model for Hill Roads

 A hardware-only early-warning system built to reduce blind-curve collisions on hairpin bends along hill roads, using IR sensors and a warning signal.